rodaine/rodaine.github.io/_posts/2013-09-17-experimenting-with-canvas-and-requestanimationframe.md

 {% gist 6575633 vector.script.coffee %}

 A `Vector` instance stores the coordinates (or bearing) in it's `x` and `y` properties.
-The rest of the methods are helper functions related to boundaries and reflections, just a bit of baby linear algebra.
+The rest of the methods are helper functions related to boundaries, translations and reflections, just a bit of baby linear algebra.

 `Vector.random` will generate a random instance within the boundary provided (we'll cover the `Bounds` class next, don't you worry).
 Since each of the triangles will be randomly generated, this function is more than just a fancy little toy.